Journalism

 Program Scope

-Because the practice of journalism requires an understanding of larger social, political and cultural issues in society, the program requires students to complete a minor in a liberal arts or science discipline.
-The list of approved minors can be found on the Journalism department website at http://journalism.sfsu.edu/pages/list-approved-minors.
-Students should consult with an academic advisor in journalism to determine the best minor for their interests and professional goals.
+Because the practice of journalism requires an understanding of larger social, political, and cultural issues in society, the Journalism and Photojournalism and Documentary Photography majors require students to complete a minor in a liberal arts or science discipline.
+Students should consult an academic advisor in Journalism to determine the best minor for their interests and professional goals.

 Capstone